• Home

 The Northern Flicker was in the yard for over a half hour.
 It was very neat to watch.
 It was really focused on getting the ant hills.
 I was glad to be able to watch it for so long.
 We’ve usually only seen them fleetingly.
 It seemed like it had yellow underneath the feathers, but I really wasn’t sure if it was the Yellow Shafted or Red shafted variety.

-BirdWatching Tagged: BirdWatching, Northern Flicker, Rabbit
+BirdWatching BirdWatching, Northern Flicker, Rabbit

 Categories